edgard/epic-auto-free-games/README.md

 - APP_PASSWORD: your EPIC account password
 - APP_USER_AGENT: set to the same as your desktop browser

-## You want to run this daily with something like:
+## You want to run this daily/weekly with something like:

-> docker run -it --env APP_USERNAME="yourusername" --env APP_PASSWORD="supersecurepassword" edgard/epic-auto-free-games
+> docker run -t --env APP_USERNAME="yourusername" --env APP_PASSWORD="supersecurepassword" edgard/epic-auto-free-games

 ## Credits